oscarmherrera/pgx_exporter/README.md

 To build the dockerfile, run `go run mage.go docker`.

 This will build the default container image as `gcr.io/edb-oscar/pgx_exporter.ubi:latest`.
-This is a minimal docker image containing *just* postgres_exporter.
+This is a minimal docker image containing *just* pgx_exporter.
 By default no SSL certificates are included, if you need to use SSL you should either bind-mount `/etc/ssl/certs/ca-certificates.crt` or derive a new image containing them.